IAKarampinis/Hackerrank_tutorials/ReadMe.txt

-Codes for solving the Hackerrank "interview preparation kit".
-The ones with trivial solutions have not been included.
+A small selection of codes for solving the Hackerrank "interview preparation kit".